kumu/docs/guides/system-mapping.md

 Some systems thinkers like to mark their loops as "reinforcing" or "balancing".
 To do this, we recommend adding "R" or "B" (for reinforcing and balancing) to your loop label, which will describe the dynamic at play (R: Trust in Government).
 You can even add a numerical label if that further helps differentiate your loops or guide readers through the story (R15: Trust in Government).

-To edit an existing loop, click on its label on the map, then click the edit icon (<i class="fa fa-pencil"></i>) in the profile, or press `L` on your keyboard.
+To edit an existing loop, click on its label on the map, then click the edit icon () in the profile, or press `L` on your keyboard.
 You can then click connections to add/remove them from the loop.
 We automatically position the loop label at the center of the connections, but you can click-and-drag the loop label to another location if you want to reposition it.

 To move an entire loop (including all of its connections), hold down the `alt` key on your keyboard, then click-and-drag the loop label.